sabre-io/event/README.md

 specific order.
 The default priority is 100.
 Anything below that will be triggered earlier, anything higher later.

-Subscribers with an identical priority will execute in an undefined, but deterministic order.
+If there's two subscribers with the same priority, they will execute in an undefined, but deterministic order.

 ```php
 $eventEmitter->on('create', function() {